rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, the user with the associated traits is added to list, and also subscribed using the `subscribe` flag.

 {% hint style="info" %}
-Apart from either `userId`,`email` or `phone`, the other fields are not mandatory.
+Apart from either `userId`, `email` or `phone`, the other fields are not mandatory.
 {% endhint %}

 {% hint style="info" %}
-Adding `consent` and `smsConsent` property in user traits will override the value stored in control plane for the specific event.
+Adding `consent` and `smsConsent` property in user traits will override the settings on the RudderStack dashboard for the specific event.
 {% endhint %}

 {% hint style="info" %}